shn79/bioeng2390_ai_in_healthcare/README.md

 ### Lecture Topics
 - Basic Introduction to Programming in Python, R, and MATLAB
-- Setting Up Development Environments
+- Setting Up Development Environments on Google Colab, VS Code, Jupyter Notebook, PositCloud (for R) and MATLAB Online
 - Using Integrated Development Environments (IDEs)
+- Basics of Source Control using Git and GitHub

 ### Folder Contents